eSTee3/Team-Profile-Generator/README.md

 # Application Features
 - Allows for a single manager per team
-- Once the user is completed with adding all team members, they are asked to enter a name for the team
+- Once the user is completed with adding all team members, they are asked to enter a name for the team, which is used for:
-- The user-specified team name is used, to name the HTML file, as well as populate the heading of the resulting page
+  - Naming of the resulting HTML file
+  - HTML Title (test within the browser tab)
+  - Header of the resulting HTML file
+- The styling for the resulting HTML is included within the file so that no additional files are needed in order to view the finished page
+- All of the above features will allow end users to create multiple teams and inject the resulting HTML pages into their website or team-based solutions!

 # User Story
 **AS A** manager... **I WANT** to generate a webpage that displays my team's basic info... **SO THAT** I have quick access to their emails and GitHub profiles